Standard Model Theory for the FCC-ee Tera-Z stage: In search of the optimal contour of integration in Mellin--Barnes integrals

 with

-The direction of steepest ascent or descent is determined then by eigenvectors of this matrix. \\
+The direction of steepest ascent or descent is then determined by eigenvectors of this matrix.

-There exists also another approach of the Lefschetz thimbles parametrization.
-This approach appeared in \cite{Pham1} and is based on cuts $L_{\alpha}$, i.e., half-lines attached to the value of $f(z)$ at the critical points and going towards infinity into the direction of the positive real axis
+There exists another approach of the Lefschetz thimbles parametrization.
+This approach appears in Ref. \cite{Pham1} and is based on cuts $L_{\alpha}$, \ie half-lines attached to the value of $f(z)$ at the critical points and going towards infinity in the direction of the positive real axis

-where $t_{0}=f(\alpha)+r_{0}e^{i\phi}$ with $\phi$ being the phase of $\lambda$ parameter and $r_{0}$ denotes a small radius of the neighbourhood of a given critical point.
-The relation between thimbles and cuts follows from the behaviour of the function $f(z)$ near the critical point which tells us that thimbles are mapped by $f(z)$ into cuts
+where $t_{0}=f(\alpha)+r_{0}\mathrm{e}^{\mathrm{i}\phi}$, where $\phi$ is the phase of the $\lambda$ parameter and $r_{0}$ denotes a small radius of the neighbourhood of a given critical point.
+The relation between thimbles and cuts follows from the behaviour of the function $f(z)$ near the critical point, which tells us that thimbles are mapped by $f(z)$ into cuts